Eucalyptus gunnii: Taxonomy and naming

 Eucalyptus gunnii was first formally described in 1844 by the British botanist Joseph Dalton Hooker in the London Journal of Botany.
 The type material was collected "on the elevated tablelands of the interior of Tasmania, especially in the neighborhood of the lakes" by Ronald Campbell Gunn.
 The specific epithet honours the collector of the type material.

-Joseph Maiden's 1889 book The Useful Native Plants of Australia’ recorded that common names in Tasmania are "cider gum" and in southeastern Australia occasionally as the "sugar gum" and that in the same part it is known as "white gum", "swamp gum" or "white swamp gum".
+Joseph Maiden's 1889 book The Useful Native Plants of Australia' recorded that common names in Tasmania are "cider gum" and in southeastern Australia occasionally as the "sugar gum" and that in the same part it is known as "white gum", "swamp gum" or "white swamp gum".
 In the Noarlunga and Rapid Bay districts of South Australia it is known as "bastard white gum", occasionally as "yellow gum."
 Near Bombala, New South Wales two varieties go by the names of "flooded or bastard gum" and "red gum", although the species only occurs in Tasmania.

 Distribution and habitat

-Cider gum grows in woodland and occurs on the plains and slopes of the central plateaux and dolerite mountains at altitudes up to about 1100 m, with isolated occurrences south of Hobart.
+Cider gum is native to woodland in Tasmania, where it occurs on the plains and slopes of the central plateaux and dolerite mountains at altitudes up to about 1100 m, with isolated occurrences south of Hobart.
+It grows in higher altitudes where the summers are mild and winters cold with many frost and heavy snow, and anuual average rainfall is about 1800 mm.

+This species of eucalypt has been introduced to New Zealand and parts of the Caucasus.